List of Monster High characters: Nefera de Nile

 Nefera de Nile (voiced by Wendee Lee until 2018, Krystina Alabado in the 2022 TV series) is the daughter of Ramses de Nile and is Cleo's older sister by three years.
 She has blue, black and gold streaked hair, and purple eyes, and her clothes resemble Cleo's in their bandaged pattern, hers consisting of a wrap top and wrap skirt.
 She wears a snake necklace, jeweled earrings and a gold hairpiece as marks of her royal heritage.
 She has a pet scarab beetle named Azura.

 While she and Cleo are both divas in their own right, Nefera is simultaneously cold, selfish, and contemptuous towards most other monsters, and particularly enjoys humiliating her younger sister.
 In much of the franchise, she thus takes on an antagonistic role and frequently allies with Toralei, Purrsephone, and Meowlody.
-Nefera's diary reveals that she actually suffers from an inferiority complex so severe that if she feels that someone is insulting her in the slightest, she breaks down and suffers a blackout.
+Nefera's diary reveals that she has an inferiority complex so severe that if she feels that someone is insulting her in the slightest, she breaks down and suffers a blackout.

 In the 2022 series, Nefera is kind and nice, as well as a student-teacher at Monster High.
 She treats her sister Cleo with love, but does not realize Cleo feels jealous for Nefera always being in first place.